-Decking construction and maintenance can be costly.
+Deck construction and maintenance can be costly.
 Whether you’re a homeowner or a business person, you want your patio to last as long as possible.
 That’s one possible reason why you have chosen composite decking materials.
 They are durable, easier to maintain, and long-lasting.

-Whether you own a composite deck or considering building one, you might have wondered, how long does composite decking last?
+Whether you own a composite deck or are considering building one, you might have wondered, how long does composite decking last?
 Is it worth it?

 Things That Can Damage Your Composite Decking